Cloudxtreme/DDPS-demo/README.md

 And a fresh new install is ready for you.
 All your changes to the old VM is gone!

+### If you need to quickly reprovisioin for testing

+    $ vagrant provision

+It will rerun all the install.sh files.
+Please make sure that all install.sh scripts are idempotent.

 # Debugging for developers
 If you are responsible for mantaining the DDPS-demo VM, the following are nice to know.